Red Bean Porridge is mild, earthy, and soothing, while the glutinous rice balls are pleasantly chewy and give more texture to the porridge.

 The Dongzhi (冬至, Winter Solstice) Festival is coming next week on December 22, 2018.
 The festival is performed by Chinese, Japanese, and Koreans to celebrate the return of longer daylight hours and ultimately an increase of positive energy flowing in.
 As part of the festivities, families get together to make tang yuan(汤圆).
-Tang yuan is glutinous rice balls that are served in sweet soup or savory broth.
+Tang yuan is glutinous rice balls that are served in a sweet soup or savory broth.
 These small round balls symbolize family unity.
 It becomes an important seasonal food during a time of year when the seasons begin to the warmth of spring.

-What I like about Patjuk is how thick and rich the consistency is, compared to the Chinese red bean soup which is more soupy.
-The red bean porridge is simply mild, earthy, and soothing, while the glutinous rice balls is pleasantly chewy and gives more texture to the porridge.
-Although the recipe went through many processes, from all of that boiling, smashing, and straining, but the taste of Red Bean Porridge really bring the warmth in my heart.
+What I like about Patjuk is how thick and rich the consistency is, compared to the Chinese Red Bean Soup which is soupier.
+The red bean porridge is simply mild, earthy, and soothing, while the glutinous rice balls are pleasantly chewy and give more texture to the porridge.
+Although the recipe went through many processes, from all of that boiling, smashing, and straining, but the taste of Red Bean Porridge really bring warmth in my heart.

 Patjuk is made from red beans (pat, 팥) that are cooked slowly until they form a porridge and then served with glutinous rice balls (sae-al-sim, 새알심).
 Patjuk is is a seasonal food eaten on Dongji (동지, Winter Solstice) in Korea.
 The winter solstice is an astronomical phenomenon marking the day with the shortest period of daylight and the longest night of the year.
 On this day, they believed the day has been considered to be full of negative energy.
 Therefore, Dongji marked the actual beginning of the New Year, because the hours of daylight got longer after Dongji.

 In Korea, they customarily ate red bean porridge on the day of Winter Solstice.
-They believed the color of red bean symbolized positive energy and has the power to expel negative energy.
-Meanwhile, the glutinous rice balls that looks like small bird eggs symbolize new life, freshness, and prosperity.
+They believed the color of the red bean symbolized positive energy and has the power to expel negative energy.
+Meanwhile, the glutinous rice balls that look like small bird eggs symbolize new life, freshness, and prosperity.
 Therefore, people believed that they would be able to ward off evil spirits by eating red bean porridge on Dongji.
-According to tradition, families also placed red bean porridge in the ancestral shrine, around the house, on the main gate, and the outer walls of the house in the belief that this will keep evil spirits and misfortune at bay.
+According to tradition, families also placed red bean porridge in the ancestral shrine, around the house, on the main gate, and on the outer walls of the house in the belief that this will keep evil spirits and misfortune at bay.